Presentation Tips for English Learners

 Meeting your audience’s needs to present effectively

 Another key to an effective presentation is knowing your audience.
 Let’s say you are an engineer.
 Is your audience technical?
-Are they decision makers who know enough technical language to do their job but not enough to do yours?
-If so, think about why they need this information.
-Then package the information for them through examples.
+Or are they decision makers who know just enough technical language to do their job but not enough to do yours?
+If they have your technical background, you can speak as technically as you want.
+If they do not have your technical background, then think about why they need this information.
+And then package the information for them through examples that they can relate to.

-For example, if you are in data analysis, and a sales manager is in your audience, give an example of how your data will benefit their audience.
-This manager can use your example when talking with the next customer.
-You are making your information relevant to members of your audience.
+For example, if you are in data analysis, and you are speaking to sales managers, translate the data for them in ways that are easy for them to understand implications for sales.
+Make your points completely relevant to their work.
 The better you know who you audience is, the more relevant you can make your presentation.
 And THAT’s effectiveness.
-Your audience would be glad that they have spent that time to listen to you.
-You have shown them how your data will help them make a sale.
+Your audience would be glad that they have spent that time listening to you.
+And they’ll look forward to your future presentations.

 Other people’s experience with these tips

-So, by feeling relaxed, focusing on the needs of your audience instead of how nervous you feel, knowing your audience, and making your information relevant to members of the audience will contribute to your successful presentation.
+So, feel relaxed, focus on the needs of your audience instead of how nervous you feel, know your audience, and make your information relevant to the audience.
+All these will contribute to your presentation being a success!

 Over the years, I’ve helped many tweak their presentation to be more effective.
-Some are very polished; some are not.
 When they come to the realization that the presentation is really not about them, but about the audience, all of them feel more relaxed almost immediately.
 And their interaction with the audience becomes more engaging.
-THIS is something an audience appreciates.
+THIS is something an American audience appreciates.

-If you have questions that come up after reading this article, please email them to estrellachan@gmail.com.
+I hope these presentation tips will help you as you prepare for your next speech.
+If you have questions that come up after reading this article, please email them to me at estrellachan@gmail.com.
 I will address your question by email or include the answer in another article.

 If you find this article helpful, here is one on How to explain yourself clearly.